hyperloot/esportbits.com/posts/05_hyperloot_bounty_campaign.md

 ---
-title: HyperLoot Bounty Campaign: How to join the community and get some shiny tokens
+title: How to join the community and get some shiny tokens
 date: 15.09.2018
 image: /img/17_post_vasilisa.png
-excerpt: Good news everyone!
+excerpt: The bounty campaign starts on September 15, 2018 and ends on October 30, 2018.
+The rewards will be given to the first 30,000 users who joined our telegram bot so hurry up, the countdown has started!
 author: Nikita Murashov
 tags:
   - Bounty